Table of Contents

 };

-Step 4: Run the Test
+Step 4: Run the Evaluation

-Execute the test and capture results:
+Execute the evaluation and capture results:

 using AgentEval.Core;

-var result = await harness.RunTestAsync(adapter, testCase);
+var result = await harness.RunEvaluationAsync(adapter, testCase);

-// Check if the test passed
+// Check if the evaluation passed

 Console.WriteLine($"Passed: {result.Passed}");